As the churches are small large arrangements can only be placed in one or two strategic places without disrupting the services.

 At All Saints there is space for two ‘compact’ pedestals by the chancel arch.
 The window sills are only suitable for small arrangements apart from the west window which is behind everyone.
 It is possible to place an arrangement on the porch arch or the lychgate but they must just be hung on the fixings provided and removed after the service.

-At either church speak to us first if you are thinking of any sort of ‘external’ decorations as we have to ensure that they are appropriate and safe as it is public space, it it much better to speak to us in advance.
-We will, and have to, remove any unauthorised decorations that we consider either inappropriate or unsafe.
+Speak to us first if you are thinking of any sort of ‘external’ decorations as we have to ensure that they are appropriate and safe.

-Currently the churches are not normally left unlocked during the day so you will need to check on access for decorating them.
+Currently the churches are left unlocked during the day.

 Removal of floral arrangements: You need to ensure that your ushers have been briefed to collect all the floral arrangements immediately after the service so that the church is left ready for the next service.